OutSystems/Napal/README.md

 `.\napal.exe -v -wm specific-metrics.txt testfile.csv`

- - This will print debug information, use the metrics located in the specific-metrics.txt file and use the plot settings and plot colors located in the config/ directory
+ - This will print debug information, use the metrics located in the specific-metrics.txt file and use the plot settings and plot colors located in the config/ directory.

 `.\napal.exe testfile1.csv testfile2.csv`